jjvanzon/JJs-Reference-Architecture/code-style.md

     SortOrder
     Rank

-Perhaps avoid `Index` because it is an SQL keyword.
+Perhaps avoid `Index` because it is an `SQL` keyword.

 ### File-Related Variable Names

-Variable names that indicate parts of file paths might easily become ambiguous.
-Here is a list of names that might disambiguate those:
+Variable names that indicate parts of *file paths* might easily become ambiguous.
+Here are suggestions to disambiguate them:

 | Name                     | Value
 |--------------------------|--------------------------